Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Mathematical Preliminaries

-where \(M_A \in \Re^{6\times6} \) is the mass matrix, \(C_A \in \Re^{6\times6} \) is the centrifugal and Coriolis matrix, \(G_A \in \Re^6 \) is the gravity vector, and \(^A\mathcal{F}^* \in \Re^6 \) is the net force/moment vector applied to the rigid body.
-A detailed formulation of the matrices is provided in \cite{b33}.
+where \(M_B \in \Re^{6\times6} \) is the mass matrix, \(C_B \in \Re^{6\times6} \) is the centrifugal and Coriolis matrix, \(G_B \in \Re^6 \) is the gravity vector, and \(^B\mathcal{F}^* \in \Re^6 \) is the net force/moment vector applied to the rigid body.
+A detailed formulation of the matrices is provided in \cite{hejrati2022decentralized}.

 In the VDC approach, the required velocity is utilized instead of the desired velocity.
 The required velocity encompasses the desired velocity along with one or two error terms related to the position or force error in the position or force control mode, respectively.
-The required joint velocity can be defined as,
+In this study, the required joint velocity is defined as,

-where \(\lambda\) is a positive constant, \(q\) is the joint angle, and \(\Dot{q}_d\) and \(q_d\) are desired joint angular velocity and desired angle, respectively.
-The required linear/angular velocity vector \(^A\mathcal{V}_r\in \Re^6\) defined in frame \{A\} can be derived by utilizing (\ref{equ5}) and the kinematic relations from the base to the end-effector.
+where \(\lambda\) is a positive constant, \(q\) is the joint angle, and \(\Dot{q}_d\) and \(q_d\) are the desired joint angular velocity and desired angle, respectively.
+The required linear/angular velocity vector \(^B\mathcal{V}_r\in \Re^6\) defined in frame \{B\} can be derived by utilizing (\ref{equ5}) and the kinematic relations from the base to the end-effector.
 Then, the required net force/moment vector can be defined as,

-where \(^A\mathcal{F}_c\) is the VDC control term.
-In the original VDC \cite{b27}, \(^A\mathcal{F}_c\) is only a proportional velocity term that engenders control performance problems in experiments and is difficult to tune the corresponding gain parameter.
+where \(^B\mathcal{F}_c\) is the VDC control term.
+In the original VDC \cite{zhu2010virtual}, \(^B\mathcal{F}_c\) is only a proportional velocity term that engenders control performance problems in experiments and is difficult to tune the corresponding gain parameter.
 In this study, a much more sophisticated term is proposed to accomplish control objectives.
-Moreover, an integral velocity term is added to \(^A\mathcal{F}_c\), which removes control performance problems.
+Furthermore, an integral velocity term is added to \(^B\mathcal{F}_c\), which removes control performance problems.

-The VDC approach breaks down the entire complex system into subsystems at each \emph{virtual cutting point} (VCP) and ensures the stability of the entire system by means of the \emph{virtual stability} concept.
+The VDC approach breaks down the entire complex system into subsystems at each VCP and ensures the stability of the entire system by means of the virtual stability concept.
 VPFs will be deﬁned and used to characterize the dynamic interactions among subsystems.
 The introduction of this terminology is an important step leading to the deﬁnition of virtual stability.

-\textbf{Deﬁnition 1.} \cite{b27} A non-negative accompanying function \(\nu(t) \in \Re\) is a piecewise, differentiable function possessing two properties: \(\nu(t) \geq 0\) for \(t > 0\), and \(\Dot{\nu}(t)\) exists almost everywhere.
+\textbf{Deﬁnition 1.} \cite{zhu2010virtual} A non-negative accompanying function \(\nu(t) \in \Re\) is a piecewise, differentiable function possessing two properties: \(\nu(t) \geq 0\) for \(t > 0\), and \(\Dot{\nu}(t)\) exists almost everywhere.